Open Access Policy

 ETHICS STATEMENT AND INFORMED CONSENT

 • When reporting experiments on animals and human subjects, the authors should indicate whether institutional and national standards for the care and use of laboratory animals were followed.
-Moreover, for studies on human subjects, all investigators should ensure that the planning, conduct, and reporting of human research are in accordance with the Helsinki Declaration as revised in 2013.
+Moreover, for studies on human subjects, all investigators should ensure that the planning, conduct, and reporting of human research are in accordance with the Declaration of Helsinki as revised in 2013.
 Please evaluate the ethics statements and data availability statements to ensure their sufficiency.

 • According to the study’s design, is informed consent from patients required?
 If so, can the statement be considered valid?